 We had a "Non Uniform" day which raised an amazing £577.00 for the Appeal.

-Well done to Alannah in Class 8 and Saskia in Class 7 who were inspired by our fundraising efforts and thoughtfully collected another £8.30 and £18.72 respectively for Nepal and our Umoyo charity.
+Alannah and Saskia, who are now at Amherst School, were inspired by our fundraising efforts and thoughtfully collected another £8.30 and £18.72 respectively for Nepal and our Umoyo charity.